-The Educating Parent Resource Directory is a carefully curated guide to trusted resources for home educating families.
+This curated and regularly updated guide is a trust resource for home educating families.
 Designed to save you time, reduce overwhelm, and build confidence, it brings together books, websites, organisations, and tools that support learning outside of school.

 Rather than prescribing what your children should be doing, this directory supports you as the educating parent — offering ideas, inspiration, and pathways you can adapt to suit your family’s needs, interests, and rhythms.